-The Lynn Canal coho salmon return is expected to be average during 2009.
-Coho salmon systems in the area include the Chilkat River, Berners River and Chilkoot River.
+The Chilkat River drainage coho salmon return is expected to be average during 2010.
+Coho salmon systems in the district include the Chilkat River, Berners River and Chilkoot River.

 Parent-year survey counts at the Chilkat River tributaries and Chilkoot River drainage were generally good and above the 10-year average.
-The 2005 and 2006 escapements to Berners Bay (5,220 and 5,470) were well within the escapement goal range of 4,000 to 9,200 fish.
+The 2006 and 2007 escapements to Berners Bay (5,220 and 5,470) were well within the escapement goal range of 4,000 to 9,200 fish.
 Sport Fish Division has been conducting coho salmon smolt coded-wire tagging (CWT) studies on the Chilkat River to estimate smolt size, age structure, production of coho salmon smolts and marine survival of coho salmon since 1999 (Ericksen 2003).
-The 2005 and 2006 Chilkat River fish wheel catches of 1,350 and 4,889 coho were below the 1999-2008 average in 2005 and above average in 2006 (Figure 10).
-Chilkat River index stream escapements for coho salmon in 2005 and 2006 were 38,500 and 80,700 fish, respectively.
-These escapement counts were within the escapement goal range in 2005 and well above goals in 2006.
-The District 15 gillnet catch of 28,000 coho salmon in 2005 and 55,000 in 2006 was below and near the previous 10-year average for both brood years (Table 1).
-The average prediction for Lynn Canal coho stocks is based on recent marine survival trends, trapping CPUE and escapement estimates.
+The 2006 and 2007 Chilkat River fish wheel catches of 4,889 and 1,658 coho were above the 1997-2009 average in 2006 and below average in 2007 (Figure 10).
+Chilkat River index stream escapements for coho salmon in 2006 and 2007 were 80,700 and 24,600 fish, respectively.
+These escapement counts were above the escapement goal range in 2006 and below goals in 2007.
+Estimates of harvest were above and below the previous 10-year average for both brood years, respectively (Table 1).
+Forecasts for Lynn Canal coho stocks are based on recent marine survival trends, trapping CPUE and escapement estimates.
 Prior to 2005, the average marine survival for years 1999 to 2003 for Chilkat River coho salmon was 11.4%.
-In recent years, the average marine survival has dropped to 7.1% in years 2005 to 2007.
-The 2008 return exhibited a marine survival rate of 12.3%, an increase over recent years.
-If marine survival rates are similar to 2008, the Chilkat River coho salmon return could be better than average.
+In recent years, the average marine survival has dropped to 7.1% in years 2005 to 2008 (Brian Elliott Unpublished data).
+The 2008-2009 return exhibited a marine survival rate of 11-12%, an increase over recent years.
+If marine survival rates are similar to 2009, the Chilkat River coho salmon return could be better than average.
+Coho salmon production from streams in Berners Bay continues to be in decline.
+Coho salmon smolt production in Berners Bay has been below average since 2005 and this trend is continuing.
+Marine survival for this stock has decrease in recent years as well from a 1990-2004 average of 17.5% to a 2005-2009 average of 10.7%.
+A roughly similar proportionate decline in smolt production and marine survival has been observed in the Chilkat, Taku and Auke Creek drainages.